Chicago Digital Media Production Fund - FAQ & Helpful Tips

 14. How should I deal with in-kind items in my budget?

 You should list everything that is a hard cost (things that you are spending money on) AND everything that is being donated or is otherwise free (in-kind items) in your budget.
 These in-kind items can be labor (production or post-production personnel), services (free editing time somewhere), equipment usages (donated use of a camera, sound equipment, etc.), catering, etc. In-kind items can also incorporate labor, services, and equipment that you are providing.
 You should list estimated market rates for these items in your budget and indicate that they are being provided in-kind.
 You can also split the value of items between hard cost and in-kind (i.e. you are using an editor whose fee would normally be $1000 and he’s only charging you $500; $500 would be a hard cost and $500 would be in-kind contribution).
-Be sure to look over the sample budget on Chicago Filmmakers’ website.
+Be sure to look over the sample budget on our website.

 15. Should the expense side and the income side of my budget match?

 Yes.
 Your total income should match your total expenses.
 If your total expenses (including in-kind items) amount to $12,450 then you need to show $12,450 of confirmed, anticipated, or potential income (including in-kind items).
 Be sure to include in-kind items on both sides – these will zero out.
-The cash value assigned to an in-kind item is an “expense” (even though it’s being provided for free) that becomes a donation/contribution on the income side.
+The cash value assigned to an in-kind item is an “expense” (even though it’s being provided for free), which becomes a donation/contribution on the income side.
 Be sure to look over the sample budget on our website.

 16. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?